The Bankrate promise

 - Maintain a minimum balance.

-- Use your debit card 10 to 15 times a month.
+- Use your debit card at least 10 to 15 times a month.

 - Set up a recurring direct deposit.